jue89/jmf/modules/schema/README.md

 ## Interface: Schema

-Implementing ```schema```: Returns a schema factory with the schema as first argument.
+Implementing ```schema```: Returns a schema factory with the schema as first argument and the ignoreUndefinedField flag as second.
 The factory returns a thenable function, that will consume an object and returns a promise.
 It is resolved if the given objects fits into the schema and it is rejected with a SchemaError on mismatch.
 ``` Javascript
 schemaFactory( {
 	Selector: {             // Selector for the field.
 Nested fields are depacked with '.' delimiter